Last Updated on

 The addition or resignation of member of a limited liability company is governed by your LLC’s operating agreement.

+The operating agreement is different from the articles of organization (sometimes called the certificate of formation or articles of formation).
+The operating agreement isn’t required in all states, but very important for situations like removing a member or partner from an LLC.
 Some LLC operating agreements permit withdrawals only if the other members agree.
 Other operating agreements let a member withdraw for any reason.
 It entirely depends on what the members agreed to.

 Therefore, with a limited liability company already in existence, you will have to review your operating agreement.

 Some states require that a form be filed with the state when membership in an LLC changes.
 Any of the advertisers on this site can help you with that process for a reasonable fee.